openstack/glance-specs/specs/2023.2/approved/glance/new-location-info-apis.rst

 * Add Location

   This will add a new location to an existing image.
-  The request body will contain the location URL and an optional parameter, ``do_secure_hash``, which will tell the API if we want to do the checksum or not.
-The consumer APIs like nova, cinder, HTTP store etc, should pass the ``do_secure_hash`` flag since glance does not calculate the checksum automatically in these cases.
-  We will also allow passing ``validation data`` [4]_ which will behave in the following manner with the ``do_secure_hash`` parameter:

-  * do_secure_hash = True, validation_data = {}
-    Calculate the checksum and hash by reading the image.
-  * do_secure_hash = False, validation_data = <checksum, hash>
-    Validate the checksum and hash data provided and add it to the image.
-    We will not be calculating the image checksum and hash in this case so it is the responsibility of the consumer of location ADD API to provide the correct values in the validation_data parameter.
-  * do_secure_hash = True, validation_data = <checksum, hash>
-    Calculate the checksum and hash by reading the image and compare it with the validation_data provided. we will fail the location add operation if the values don't match.
+  The request body will contain the location URL and ``validation_data`` [4]_ (optional).
+The purpose of including validation_data in the request body is when the consumer wants to validate the image hash or just directly wants to add the hash values to the image.
+The cases of ``validation_data`` with ``do_secure_hash`` are described in the `Proposed change`_ section.
+  An example where ``validation_data`` will be provided is the HTTP store case, where the user will provide hash value for the HTTP image.

   Unlike old location API, we will not provide support of adding a location on a particular index.
 If we want to get the benefit of indexes, we can